mitoteam/mtconvy/README.md

 mtconvy - ffmpeg command-line helper utility to convert DTS audio tracks in video files to AC3 or AAC ones using ffmpeg utility.

-LG TVs does no support DTS codecs in videos since 2020.
-So conversion to AC3 is required.
+LG dropped DTS support for the 2020–2022 models of their TVs and removed it once again starting with the 2025 models.
+So if you downloaded movie wuth high-quailty DTS sound you have to coinvert it to AC3 or AAC codec.

-It is well done with ffmpeg.
-But there two problems: 1) ffmpeg has very complicated command-line syntax hard to keep in memory
+This is done well with `ffmpeg`.
+But there two problems:

+1) ffmpeg has very complicated command-line syntax hard to keep in memory
-2) you should manually explore available tracks with `ffprobe` or `mediainfo` to know which tracks to convert.
+2) you should manually explore available tracks with `ffprobe` or `mediainfo` to know which tracks to convert

-This utility makes selection of tracks and conversion very simple and easy.
+`mtconvy` utility makes selection of tracks and conversion very simple and easy.
+It also support file renaming.

+Works well on PCs under Linux/Windows and also on Linux-based NASes.

 ## Installation